kohsuke/spark/docs/sql-ref-syntax-aux-show-views.md

 ---
 layout: global
-title: SHOW TABLES
+title: SHOW VIEWS
-displayTitle: SHOW TABLES
+displayTitle: SHOW VIEWS
 license: |
   Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with